Wednesday, December 2, 2009

 First part involved driving it on top quality Romanian countryside roads, where the total number of potholes per square inch is no bigger than 54.
 Rare were the moments where the mean value of holes lost to the adrenalin inducing, fun loving railroad crossings that have the ability to claim parts of your car such as wheels, front bumpers, or even passengers at times.

 During this particular test, I attempted to check for confort and drivability on crappy roads.
-The acceleration and overtaking are more than decent if you know how to use that
+The acceleration and overtaking are more than decent if you know how to use that 300/1750 (Nm) tr/mn, and obviously the 130 HP @ 3750 rpm, as well as the wind speed and direction.

 From an engine standpoint I would place this 1.9 dci somewhere between the 1.9 TDI and the 2.0 boxer diesel from Subaru.